uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

  - The graph will be densified by adding intermediate nodes and refining edges.
 This will improve the accuracy and efficiency of the path-finding algorithm, resulting in a detailed and accurate representation of the road network.

 ### 4. Path-Finding Algorithm Implementation:
+ - Dijkstra’s algorithm will be implemented in Python, Go, and JavaScript.
+It will calculate the shortest paths on the graph and be tested on smaller sections of the graph network before scaling to the entire area.